Kwararafa Confederacy

 What was the Kwararafa Confederacy?

-It was a multi-ethnic confederacy in central Nigeria from the 15th to 18th centuries, known for its military strength and religious tolerance.
+It was a multi-ethnic confederacy in central Nigeria from roughly the sixteenth to eighteenth centuries, known for its military strength, cultural pluralism, and religious tolerance.

 Where was the Kwararafa Confederacy located?